What are range extender cars?

 What are the disadvantages of a range extender?

 The main disadvantage is complexity and cost.
-The range extender engine needs the same sort of care as a conventional car or hybrid, such as routine services, including oil changes.
-REEVs are also more expensive than a pure electric version of the same car.
-You still have to visit a filling station forecourt from time to time to put fuel in the tank, something you never have to do with a battery-only EV.
+The range extender petrol engine needs the same sort of care as any conventional piston engine, such as routine services, including oil changes.
+Range extenders can also suffer more issues with their petrol engines as a result of the engine sitting idle for very long periods (which can actually be quite damaging for a piston engine).
+Of course, you also still have to visit a filling station forecourt from time to time to put fuel in the tank, and a lot of range extenders have very small fuel tanks and aren't all that economical when the petrol engine is charging the battery, so they can be quite expensive to fuel and may need you to stop frequently on long journeys to fill up with petrol.

 Is a range extended vehicle as efficient as a battery-only EV?

-Range extenders and the fuel that goes with them add extra weight which saps energy from the battery when running in pure electric mode.
-When the engine is turned off (which should be most of the time), it’s like carrying the weight of excess baggage around.
-In common with conventional cars and hybrids, the engine generates emissions and CO2 when it’s running, which you may think defeats the object of owning an EV.
+Range extenders and the fuel that goes with them add extra weight, which saps energy from the battery when running in pure electric mode.
+When the engine is turned off (which should be most of the time), it’s like carrying excess baggage around.
+Basically, a range extender won't be as efficient as a pure electric car.

 BMW i3 parked rear left The BMW i3 REX was discontinued when the pure EV's battery range was extended